-Linkage of participants' data by NHS Digital via the CTSU clinical trial follow-up service is only for approximately 1300 participants enrolled into seven clinical trials for breast cancer, starting 1948-1980, which are no longer being followed up by their relevant researchers or practitioners.
+Linkage of participants' data by NHS Digital via the CTSU clinical trial follow-up service is only for participants enrolled into ten UK clinical trials for breast cancer, enrolling 1948-1987, which are no longer being followed up by their relevant researchers or practitioners.
+Follow-up information from up to 1385 participants is still required to complete the data collection from these trials.
+Details of the trials can be found in the Appendix.